As Adopted February 9, 2010.

 Section 2.11 Compensation of Directors: Directors shall not be compensated for serving on the Board, but the Corporation may reimburse Directors for documented reasonable expenses incurred in the performance of their duties to the Corporation.
 In addition, Directors who also serve as employees of the Corporation may be compensated for their service as employees.
 There shall be no more than one paid staff member on the Board; this shall be the CEO unless the CEO is not paid, in which case it may be any other Board member.
 A compensated person serving on the Board shall not serve as the Chair or Treasurer.
 If a person receives a stipend or fee for providing services to INN or INN members and is subsequently elected to the Board, the Director is not required to return any prior fee or stipend but can receive no further compensation after election.

 Section 3.01 Qualifications: Members of the Corporation shall be those organizations that apply for and are selected for membership and meet any other criteria set by the Board or the Membership.
-Once an organization becomes a Member of the Corporation it shall remain a Member unless removed at a meeting called for that purpose, by a majority vote of the Board of Directors in accordance with the INN membership agreement. adopted on May 29, 2019..
+Once an organization becomes a Member of the Corporation it shall remain a Member unless removed at a meeting called for that purpose, by a majority vote of the Board of Directors in accordance with the current INN membership agreement.
 Membership will be limited to organizations described in IRS Section 501(c)(3).

 Section 3.02 Election of Member Directors: On an annual basis, the Executive Directors/CEOs of the member organizations shall elect from among themselves representative(s) to serve on the Board.
+Candidates for the election will be determined based on nominations from the membership who meet standards prescribed by the board’s Nomination Committee, as updated from time to time.
+The committee may also designate certain candidates as being board recommended.
+These candidates must meet the same standards as all nominees, and the committee should make best efforts for there to be at least two endorsed candidates for each open seat.
+Board recommended candidates will be chosen to prioritize diverse representation of the members and the overall diversity of the board.
+Diversity may include racial, ethnic and gender diversity, as well as diversity in terms of coming from organizations with varying budget sizes, coverage areas and perspectives.
 The number of newly elected Member Directors each year will be based on the number of open seats, as determined by terms outlined in Section 2.03.
 Each member organization shall have one (1) vote.
 Voting may be conducted by email, digital poll or similar technology

 Section 3.05 Meetings by Conference Telephone or Video: Any or all of the members may participate in a special meeting of the members by conference telephone, video or similar communications equipment, so long as all persons participating in the meeting can hear one another, and such participation shall constitute presence in person at the meeting.